GCP Storage

 connect.gcpstorage.source.extension.excludes

-A comma-separated list of file extensions to exclude from the source file search.
+A comma-separated list of object extensions to exclude from the source object search.

 string